Enhancing Trapshooting Performance: The Value of a Coach Under the Barrel

 Two final comments.
 First, I really appreciate the choice of the USB-C cable which is considerably easier to use than older USB versions.
 It is quite sturdy and reversible.
 Second, the calibration step is critical.
 With a shooter eager to break some pottery and watch the video, it can be tempting to rush the calibration, but I promise you will regret it if you do.
 Not unlike trapshooting itself, using the ShotKam effectively requires precision.
 Work with Stu, and you will see the difference.
 After all, he’s right under the barrel.

-SS Robert Petersen’s PhD is in research methods and statistics from the University of Wisconsin.
+Robert Petersen’s PhD is in research methods and statistics from the University of Wisconsin.
 He shot at (and missed) his first trap target in 2010 when he retired to the Ozark Mountains.
 He has attended trap clinics by Leo Harrison and Harlan Campbell and trained in the mental game by Bob Palmer (Sport Excel) and is a certified mental game coach by Dr. Patrick Cohn (Peak Performance Sports).
 He has also been a loyal Shotgun Sports magazine subscriber since 2014.
 This is his fourth article for the publication.

 View All Blogs